Middle School Academic Hub

 Elective courses are offered on a rotating basis.
 See your counselor with any questions.

-- The T.I.D.E.
-(Technology-Innovation-Design-Engineering) course of study prepares middle school students for the changing demands and professions of the 21st century.
+Exploratory Design Tech (6th Grade) - This course prepares middle school students for the changing demands and professions of the 21st century.
 This program combines the best of design-build learning with modern tools of technology, an awareness of interest-based preparation, and an exposure to the workforce skills required to give all Boulder Valley students a competitive advantage in their educational and workforce pursuits.

 World Languages

-- OF71 - Spanish 1 (A and B) - Level 1 introduces students to target foreign cultures and to the four basic language skills: listening comprehension, speaking, reading and writing.
+Spanish 1 - Level 1 introduces students to target foreign cultures and to the four basic language skills: listening comprehension, speaking, reading and writing.
 Students acquire skills through oral repetition, dialogues, short compositions, dictations, reading, and written exercises.
 For the Novice-Low Range Level, students learn to communicate, comprehend, and present on very familiar topics using isolated words and high frequency phrases in the context of Culture, Connections and Comparisons.